Proximal Policy Gradient Arborescence for Quality Diversity Reinforcement Learning

 \subsection{Quality Diversity Reinforcement Learning}

-QD-RL focuses on the problem of producing a collection of high-performing and diverse \textit{policies} by framing the sequential, decision making RL task as a QD optimization problem.
-Efficient methods for solving QD-RL problems approximate the gradients of both a policy's performance and behavior via measure functions that map to a low dimensional behavioral embedding.
-These gradients are then combined with ideas from quality diversity optimization that maintain a diverse collection of solutions and drive the search towards discovering novel policies.

 Unlike the standard DQD formulation in which the analytical gradients of $f$ and $\textbf{m}$ can be computed, the QD-RL setting considers MDPs in which these functions are non-differentiable and must be \textit{approximated} with model-free RL.
 The gradient approximations of $f$ and $\textbf{m}$ can be used to improve the performance and diversity of agents in an archive.
 QD-RL methods can be roughly divided into two subgroups.
-The first set of approaches directly optimize over the entire archive by sampling existing policies in the archive and applying operations to the policies' parameters that either improve their performance or diversity.
+The first set of approaches directly optimizes over the entire archive by sampling existing policies in the archive and applying operations to the policies' parameters that either improve their performance or diversity.
 For example, PGA-ME~\citep{nilsson2021pga} collects experience from evaluated agents into a replay buffer and uses TD3 to derive a policy gradient that improves the performance of randomly sampled agents from the archive, while using genetic variation~\citep{vassiliades2018line} on the same set of agents to improve diversity and fill new, unexplored cells.
 Similarly, QDPG~\citep{qdpg} derives a policy and diversity gradient using TD3 and applies these operators to randomly sampled agents in the archive.

-Whereas the first family of QD-RL algorithms simultaneously search the behavioral embedding in many different regions at once, the second family uses the DQD formulation i.e., maintains a \textit{single search policy} that explores new local regions one at a time.
-To efficiently populate the archive of diverse policies, the algorithm branches many policies from the current search policy by sampling different combinations of objective and measure gradients.
-A DQD algorithm then moves the search policy in the combination of objective and measure gradients that yielded the largest archive improvement according to the branched polices.
+Whereas the first family of QD-RL algorithms simultaneously search the behavioral embedding in many different regions at once, the second family uses the DQD formulation i.e., maintains a \textit{single search policy} that explores new local regions one at a time using objective-measure gradient \textit{approximations}.
 In prior work~\citep{dqdrl}, the authors considered objective gradient approximations via TD3 and OpenAI-ES, while approximating the measure function gradients with OpenAI-ES.
 In this work, we notice the unique on-policy nature of DQD algorithms and present a novel formulation that exploits its synergy with PPO.